Tips: Buying Property in France in 2020

-- This website shows trends of real estate prices per area over time, including the high and low price per m2.
+- This website shows trends of real estate prices per town or area over time, including the high and low price per m2.
 It also shows interesting information about the types of housing and who lives in them.

 - This government website has an interactive map of France which allows you to click on the area of your choice to see the prices of past sales (this is the price deducted from transfer taxes, notary fees and real estate agency fees).